wandb/docs/docs/guides/launch/docker.md

 Learn how to use W&B Launch on Docker.

 :::info
-For this example, we show you how to use Docker with Launch using this job: https://github.com/wandb/launch-jobs/tree/main/jobs/fashion_mnist_train.
-Clone the repo to follow along.

-The `fashion_minst_train` directory contains all the files you need to create an image based job and to use Launch.
+For this guide, we refer to this repo and directory: https://github.com/wandb/launch-jobs/tree/main/jobs/fashion_mnist_train.
+The `fashion_minst_train` directory contains all the files you need to create an image based job such as the training script and Dockerfile.
+Optionally clone the repo if you want to follow along.
 :::
 ## Requirements
 Ensure Docker CLI is installed wherever you run your [agent](run-agent.md).
 Additionally, make sure the Docker daemon is running on your machine before you proceed.